pomerium/pomerium/docs/guides/upstream-mtls.md

 Pomerium confirms the identity of an upstream service by the TLS certificate it serves.
 See [`tls_custom_ca_file`] and [`tls_server_name`] for more information on configuring Pomerium to accept an upstream's TLS certificate.

 Generally, every organization has a preferred method of managing internal certificates.
 How an upstream service is configured to validate and accept client certificates is entirely up to that specific service and how it's configured.
-To provide a general explanation, in this guide we will use [OpenSSL] and [mkcert] to demonstrate how to configure Pomerium to provide the client certificate.
+To provide a general explanation, in this guide we will use [mkcert] to provide the client certificate to Pomerium, and [OpenSSL] as the upstream service.

 ## Before You Begin